by Donald E. SimanekHISTORY OF SCIENCE

 G-7: GULLIBLE SCIENTISTS.
 A study of scientists who let their objectivity lapse; who let their 'will to believe' warp their judgment.
 Includes; Percival Lowell and the `canals' of Mars, N-rays, M-rays, etc.

 G-8: IT'LL NEVER WORK.
 A historical look at how new scientific ideas are received.
 Sometimes people jump on the bandwagon prematurely, sometimes they deride and discredit the new idea.
 Some make fools of themselves in the process, especially when predicting the future course of science.
-Preview of some of these predictions (no pictures or commentary).
+See: It'll Never Work (no pictures or commentary).

 PSEUDOSCIENCEP-1: ASTROLOGY.
 History of astrology and recent attempts to give it a 'scientific' rationalization.